 While we love the opportunity to dress up for the office, there's no denying we often dream of working from home in our pajamas all day.
 (Although, sometimes we do… Don't tell the boss!)
 And it seems we're not the only ones.
 We are living in the age of the female entrepreneur.
-According to the 2012 U.S. Census, women own 36% of all businesses (up by 30% since 2007), and many of them are making it onto the Forbes list of most powerful women too.
+According to the 2012 U.S. Census, women own 35.8% of all businesses (up from 28.8% in 2007), and many of them are making it onto the Forbes list of most powerful women too.

 So out of necessity, the work/live space was born: a purpose-built extension of an entrepreneur's home that's dedicated to their creative work.
 Fashion illustrator Carly Kuhn, aka @thecartorialist, first introduced us to the unique concept when we toured her stunning Laurel & Wolf–designed space, and now the talented creative director and designer Sarah Sherman Samuel shares her own take on that new home office style.
 In short, we're blown away.

 Sherman used to work out of her garage, but upon learning she was expecting her first child, she started making plans for a larger space where she could run the business (and build her team) once the baby was born.
 Read on to hear how Sherman put it all together along with her style notes.

 The work/live space was also a simple way to achieve the work/life balance she craved once her son was born.
 "I wanted to stay as close to home as possible for my son's first few years of life, so we set out to renovate the guest house that sits on the same property as our home in Venice, California," she told MyDomaine.
 "We cleared out what was previously used as a storage space for our product and completely gutted it, vaulted the ceilings, added skylights, and turned it into an office.
 It gives me enough separation to work in a dedicated creative workspace, while still being close enough to pop-in on my son with his childcare in the house."